lwjglgamedev/lwjglbook-bookcontents-leg/appendixa/appendixa.md

 ![](/appendixa/sample.png)

 You may see a Warning since RenderDoc can only work with OpenGL core profile.
 In the sample we’ve enabled compatibiñity profile, but it should work even with that warning.
-Once the program is being executed you can triigger snapshots of it.
+Once the program is being executed you can trigger snapshots of it.
 You will see that a new tab has been added which is named “java \[PID XXXX\]” \(where the XXXX number represents the PID, the process identifier, of the java process\).

 ![](/appendixa/java_process.png)